Psi Chi Honor Society

 If you are applying to a competitive graduate program in psychology or neuroscience the entire process in which you select schools, take entrance exams, and prepare application packets will take about one year - starting the second semester of your junior year.

-It's absolutely critical that you get started early and get organized!
+It's very helpful if you'll get started early and get organized!

 Download our Timeline for Applying to Graduate School which contains critical information about all stages of the application process!!